 Stay in touch over the phone or via social media

-Residents who are shielding or isolating may start to feel lonely - you could help look after others by regularly checking in with them over the phone or by video-chat, or recommending some practical ways to look after their mental wellbeing, for instance by visiting Every Mind Matters.
+Residents who are shielding or isolating may start to feel lonely.
+You could help look after others by regularly checking in with them over the phone or by video-chat, or recommending some practical ways to look after their mental wellbeing.
+For example, by visiting Every Mind Matters.

 Encourage people to stay physically active